mnkshuttle/MagicMirror/README.md

-Shuttle Kiosk is built by the creator of [the original MagicMirror](http://michaelteeuw.nl/tagged/magicmirror) with the incredible help of a [growing community of contributors](https://github.com/MichMich/MagicMirror/graphs/contributors).
+Shuttle Kiosk is based off of [MagicMirror²](http://michaelteeuw.nl/tagged/magicmirror) with the incredible help of a [growing community of contributors](https://github.com/MichMich/MagicMirror/graphs/contributors).

 Shuttle Kiosk on a modular plugin system and uses [Electron](http://electron.atom.io/) as an application wrapper.
 So no more web server or browser installs necessary!